Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 15. What impact do statutory employment rights have in joint ventures?

 There are no special employment regulations concerning incorporated joint ventures (the employment conditions in a joint venture are identical to employment in any other company).
-Under general labour laws, transfer to another job in the same company, as well as transfer to another company or other area (location) requires the consent
+Under general labour laws, transfer to another job in the same company, as well as transfer to another company or other area (location) requires the consent of the employee.

 As to an unincorporated joint venture, the employees are always employed by the joint venture parties.